mpavsic/instructsi/_pages/about.md

 # Member institutions

+*TODO: a list of member institutions with their logos*

 # Management board

 The management board of the Instruct.SI consortium is composed of one main representative from each of the member institutions, plus one deputy member.